KimBug29/SewBugTips/README.md

 📫 How to reach me kim41051@yahoo.com or SewBug66@yahoo.com

-👨‍💻 All of my projects are available at (insert link here - still to be determined where to host the link)
+👨‍💻 All of my projects are available at https://github.com/KimBug29/SewBugTips.git

 📄 Know about my experiences (insert link to my resume here - still to be determined where to host the file)